- COVID-19 UPDATE

 A. Fishing is allowed while at anchor but not while underway, and it's limited to use of a hand line.
 No license is needed.

-A. Trips on early season or late season cruises may be combined to ensure the best possible cruise, so we reserve the right use the Grace Bailey and Mercantile interchangeably.
-If there are any special boarding instructions as a result, we will notify you.
+A. If there are any special boarding instructions as a result, we will notify you.

 A. Maine has one of the most comfortable statewide summer climates in the continental U.S. In July and August, you can expect daytime temperatures in the 70s and 80s; here on the coast we average only two to seven days with temperatures in the 90s.
 Summer nights are usually cool and comfortable with low humidity.
 Layered clothing always works well on a cruise, but we especially recommend layers for June and September cruises.
 Ocean winds and evenings at sea can be cooler than average land temperatures, but these maximums and minimums may be of some help to you: June (51-73), July (57-79), August (55-78), & September (47-70).

 A. We recommend that you purchase Traveler's Insurance, but we don't sell it ourselves.
-You'll find it available from your local travel agents and online.
+Our office staff can provide you with insurer information, or you can find it available from your local travel agents and online.
 (For cancellation information, see our online policies section.)